onera/Maia/doc/user_manual/io.rst

 Files are loaded as distributed trees, and, inversely, distributed trees can be written into a single CGNS file.

-High level IO operation can be performed with the two following functions, which read or write all data they found :
+High level IO operations can be performed with the two following functions, which read or write all data they found :

 .. autofunction:: maia.io.file_to_dist_tree